Approximation Algorithms for Min-max-min Robust Optimization and K-Adaptability under Objective Uncertainty: Approximation algorithm for min-max-min robust optimization

-The min-max-min robust problem is known to be easy to solve if $k\ge n$, both theoretically (see Theorem \ref{thm:polytime_k_ge_n}) and practically (see \cite{buchheim2016min}), while it is NP-hard for any fixed $k\in \N$ even if $U$ is a polyhedron and $X=\{0,1\}^n$.
+The min-max-min robust problem is known to be easy to solve if $k\ge n$, both theoretically and practically (see \cite{buchheim2016min}), while it is NP-hard for any fixed $k\in \N$ even if $U$ is a polyhedron and $X=\{0,1\}^n$.
 Moreover recent results indicate that it is computationally very hard to solve \eqref{eq:minmaxmin} exactly for general convex uncertainty sets $U$ even if $k$ is fixed and small, e.g. $k\in\{2,3,4\}$; see \cite{buchheim2016min,ChasseinGKP19,arslan2020min}.
 However nothing is known for the intermediate setting, i.e. if $k$ is not small but smaller than $n$.
 Furthermore no algorithms with approximation guarantees are known for the problem.

-In this section we approach this gap by answering the following research questions. \begin{enumerate}[RQ1.] \item Can we derive general additive and multiplicative approximation guarantees for Problem \eqref{eq:minmaxmin} for an intermediate number of solutions $k$? \item For which range of $k$ are the approximation guarantees valid? \item What is the theoretical complexity of Problem \eqref{eq:minmaxmin} for an intermediate number of solutions $k$? \end{enumerate}
+In this section we approach this gap by answering the following research questions. \begin{enumerate}[RQ1.] \item Can we derive an algorithm with general additive and multiplicative approximation guarantees for Problem \eqref{eq:minmaxmin} for any number of solutions $k$? \item For which range of $k$ is a certain approximation guarantee valid? \item What is the theoretical complexity of Problem \eqref{eq:minmaxmin} for an intermediate number of solutions $k$? \end{enumerate}

 We first have to define what we mean by ``intermediate size of $k$''.
 To this end we consider two cases where a) $k=n-l$ for a fixed $l\in [n-1]$ and b) $k=qn$ for a fixed $q\in (0,1)$.
 Case a) can be interpreted as ``$k$ is close to $n$'' while case b) means ``$k$ is a fraction of $n$'' where the parameter $q$ controls the distance to $1$ and to $n$.